asharma-gh/3d-sdl/README.md

 ## 3d-sdl
-3D graphics implementation using libSDL2
+3D graphics implementation using libSDL2 and XTensor

 ### Building
 This project uses `micromamba` to manage dependencies, once those are installed, use `make` to run.